Chakaa/cookie-garden-helper-reloaded/README.md

 **Clicking** on its name will overwrite the saved plot by the suggested layout, for use with **Auto-plant**.

-**Ctrl+Clicking** on its name will apply the divine protection, making the Auto-Harvest ignore it.
+**Ctrl+Clicking** on its name will apply, or remove, the Divine Protection, making the Auto-Harvest ignore it.

 ## Sacrifice garden